 SHARP REPORTING OPTIONS

-Sexual harassment is a form of gender discrimination.
-It includes unwelcomed sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature when:
+Sexual Harassment is conduct that involves unwelcome sexual advances, requests for sexual favors, and deliberate or repeated of-offensive comments or gestures of a sexual nature when—

-- Submission to or rejection of is made a term or condition of a person’s job, pay, career
+- (a) Submission to such conduct is made either explicitly or implicitly a term or condition of a person’s job, pay, or career; or

-- Submission to or rejection of is used as a basis for career or employment decisions
+- (b) Submission to or rejection of such conduct by a person is used as a basis for career or employment decisions affecting that person; or

-- Conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creates an intimidating, hostile, or offensive work environment
+- (c) Such conduct has the purpose or effect of unreasonably interfering with an individual’s work performance or creates an intimidating, hostile, or offensive working environment; and

 Quid pro quo

 Refers to conditions placed on a person’s career or terms of employment in return for sexual favors.

 Sexual harassment occurs when a person is subjected to offensive, crude, unwanted, and unsolicited comments and behavior of a sexual nature that interferes with that person’s performance or creates an intimidating, hostile or offensive working environment.